fortrabbit/blog/migration-help.md

 ---
 author: fl
-title:     "Migration help"
+title: Migration help
-excerpt:   "Helping existing users boarding the new dashboard."
+excerpt: Helping existing users boarding the new dashboard.
 created: 2015-02-26
+tags:
+  - chronicles
 ---

 The new fortrabbit dashboard has finally landed.
 This [follow up](/new-dashboard-migration-guide) guide helps existing users to explore the new features and spot the differences fast.